-Perhaps the simplest technique of monitoring how much of your time is spent on teaching and how much is spent on managing behaviour is using the straightforward stopwatch.
-It is a simple job of timing each interruption which entails you having to engage in some form of behaviour management:
+Perhaps the simplest technique of monitoring how much of your time is spent on teaching and how much is spent on managing behavior is using the straightforward stopwatch.
+It is a simple job of timing each interruption which entails you having to engage in some form of behavior management:

-- Run the stopwatch from the start of the lesson, pausing the watch each time you are involved in some form of managing behaviour.
+- Run the stopwatch from the start of the lesson, pausing the watch each time you are involved in some form of managing behavior.

 - The final time showing on the watch should indicate the minutes you have been delivering what you actually planned to cover during the lesson.

 It is obviously possible to argue at this point that behavior management is an essential aspect of your teaching, and should therefore be counted as part of your quality time commitment to your students.
 This is quite clearly the case and it is not the intention of the article to undermine the role of the teacher as set out in teachers’ pay and Conditions documents.
 However, what is being addressed here is when teaching is being influenced too heavily by behavior problems.

 When timing or monitoring your time in the class room, you will need to set clear parameters as to what constitutes reasonable and acceptable time spent on managing behavior, and what is over the top.
 In a recently observed lesson with a group of year 9 students the teacher’s time, over the period of a 60-minute lesson, was divided as follows: